-The Bozeman Community Housing Action Plan is officially RELEASED!
+The Bozeman Community Housing Action Plan was approved by City Commission on November 18th, 2019.

 Homes that those who live and/or work in Bozeman can afford to purchase or rent.
 This includes apartments, townhomes, condominiums, emergency shelters, accessory dwelling units, mobile homes, and single-family homes - all dwelling types - serving the entire spectrum of housing needs.